bleckers/brtro-420-better-blazin/README.md

 # BRTRO-420 Better Blazin' Mod

 Modify the BRTRO-420 reflow oven to have an Arduino based reflow firmware, USB interface and cold junction compensation.
 This mod consists of a board that connects to the existing controller board, which replaces all the control circuitry and microcontroller.

+The new firmware keeps the same profile nomenclature as the original oven, so there isn't too much adjustment to the new firmware.
+However, it is completely written from scratch, so the profile modification workflow is a bit easier now.
+Note, to change the temperature in the profile edit menu, you hold the OK button on the value you want to edit and then you press the UP/DOWN arrows to adjust the value.
+Settings are stored automatically once exiting the profile editing screen (you will get a notification on the screen about settings being stored).

 ![Mod Image](https://cdn.hackaday.io/images/2437681569845054828.jpg)